josuigoa/CameraMic/README.md

 There is not any error handling yet.
 I know this is no a perfect way to do it, but at least it works for me!
 It would be great you help me doing it better.

+To try the project, you must set CameraMic haxelib with this command:

+> haxelib dev CameraMic path/to/CameraMic

 Android
 -------